UvRoxx/list-snapper/replit.md

 **Key Pages:**
 - Landing page with hero section and feature showcase
-- Authentication (Login/Register)
+- Authentication (Login/Register) with modal error dialogs
 - Dashboard for QR code management
-- QR code creation and detail views
+- QR code creation and detail views with color customization
 - Analytics dashboard with charts and metrics
 - Orders management
 - Settings/Profile management
-- Admin dashboard for user and order management
+- Professional admin dashboard with comprehensive analytics and filters
 - Pricing page with subscription tiers
 - Checkout flow with Stripe integration